NamanJain19/NamanJain19/README.md

 # 💫 About Me:
-I'm currently working on web development and cloud computing with AWS projects<br>I'm currently learning AWS cloud and oracle certification <br>I'm currently pursuing the BCS final year<br>I like exploring technology and improving my skills every day<br>
+I'm currently working on web development and cloud computing with AWS projects<br>I'm currently learning AWS cloud and oracle certification <br>I'm working as an intern for CTCC.
+1 month in cloud computing  <br>I'm currently pursuing the BCS final year<br>I like exploring technology and improving my skills every day<br>

 ## 🌐 Socials: